tu-team/2/doc/emotions/affective and appraisal aspects/appraisal_coping_high_level_emotions_aspects.md

 1. Guilt
 1. Pride

 Scherer discovered 224 appraisal patterns that we used as the base for our appraisal predicates.
 14 emotions described in Scherer's article do not match 8 Plutchik basic emotions, there are no: surprise, anticipation and trust.
 We used linear interpolation following Plutchik's idea to use color theory for representation of emotions to calculate values of SECs for these three basic emotions.
 Comprehensive list of conscious appraisal patterns/predicates is placed in appendix.
 Predicates should be considered probabilistic, each level: very low, low, medium, high, very high should be considered as range of the probabilities.
-Each time stimulus triggers matching procedure, described in conscious appraisal algorithm section, the most close pattern triggers proper emotion.
+Each time stimulus triggers a matching procedure, described in conscious appraisal algorithm section, the closest pattern triggers proper emotion.

 ###Conscious appraisal algorithm